 Understand the fundamental concepts in social science research;

-Identify appropriate research techniques and methods of analysis to answer a specific research question;
+Be able to identify appropriate research techniques and methods of analysis to answer specific research questions;

-Be able to critically analyse the research done on a security and/or safety issue;
+Be able to critically analyse research in social sciences;

 Have gained an understanding of the importance of intellectual integrity and ethical scholarship.